At a crossroads: New York’s status as a global fashion capital

 Retail executive

-We have found that the most successful partnerships between schools and employers have dedicated people on both sides with a clear strategy and objectives to make it work.
+We have found that the most successful partnerships between schools and employers have operators with workforce development expertise to forge relationships and make sure everyone’s needs are being met.

 Revitalizing industry demand for New York fashion